smdogroup/flume/joss/paper.md

 To date, the framework has primarily been tested for two applications beyond the simpler examples provided within the repository to detail the construction of _Analysis_ disciplines and _System_ architectures.
 In a nascent stage, it was utilized to perform optimization under uncertainty for a next-generation Mars helicopter.
-While the core functionality of the framework remains the same, the changes to the _Analysis_ and addition of the _System_ base classes cause this example to be out of date.
+While the core functionality of the framework remains the same, the changes to the _Analysis_ and addition of the _System_ base classes cause this example to be out of date, which is why it has not been included in the repository.
 Now, _Flume_ has primarily been tested in the field of topology optimization, with specific applications for initial post-buckling behavior and inverse design problems.
 The network complexity of these systems, specifically regarding the flow of information between distinct analyses, emphasizes the importance of a tool like _Flume_.
 Both of these demonstrations were instrumental in designing the framework and ultimately has resulted in its present state, and publications on both of these topics are in preparation for submission.